bobidi2/llama_south_park/model_card.md

 Version 0.1

 **Model type**
-LLaMA South Path is a model containing South Park character personas, finetuned from a LLaMA model.
+LLaMA South Park is a chat generation model for South Park character personas, finetuned from a LLaMA model.

 **More information**
 Please readme in the github repo.